-Approximately 85% of the study area consists of manicured lawn, overgrown meadow, or woodlot and was subject to test pit survey at 5-metre intervals in accordance with Section 2.1.1 of the MHSTCI' 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
-Test pitting was also conducted within one meter of built structures in accordance with Section 2.1.2 Standard 4 of the MHSTCI's 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
-Test pitting was also conducted within one meter of built structures in accordance with Section 2.1.2 Standard 4 of the MHSTCI's 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
-Each test pit was approximately 30 centimeters in diameter and excavated five centimeters into sterile subsoil.
+Approximately 59% of the study area consists of manicured lawn and woodlot.
+These areas were subject to test pit survey at 5-metre and 2.5-metre intervals in accordance with Section 2.1.2 of the MHSTCl' 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
+Each test pit was at least 30 centimeters in diameter and excavated five centimeters into sterile subsoil.
+Test pitting was conducted within one meter of built structures in accordance with Section 2.1.1 Standard 4 of the MHSTCl's 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
 The soils and test pits were then examined for stratigraphy, cultural features, or evidence of fill.
-All soil was screened through six-millimeter (mm) mesh hardware cloth to facilitate the recovery of small artifacts and then used to backfill the pit.
+All soil was screened through six millimeter (mm) mesh hardware cloth to facilitate the recovery of small artifacts and then used to backfill the pit.
 No further archaeological methods were employed since no artifacts were recovered during the test pit survey.